 Did you know?

-- Border movie dramatized the Longewala battle a lot.
+- Border movie over-dramatized the Battle of Longewala.
 The truth is that India lost only 2 of its soldiers during the battle.
 Indian outpost was in a very strong defensive location.

 - Major Chandpuri was later awarded Maha Vir Chakra (second highest gallantry award in India).

-- Indian soldiers held Pakistani advancement for more than six hours before the air support could arrive.
+- Indian soldiers held Pakistan’s advance for more than six hours before the air support could arrive.

 - The Pakistani divisional commander who led the Longewala attack was dismissed from service.